dxw/moj-ppud-alpha-technical-architecture/README.md

 ## Usage

 To build all diagrams, run `make`.
-PNG versions of all diagrams will be created in the `out` directory.
+PNG versions of all diagrams will be created in the `png` directory.

 ## Repository layout

+The `png` directory contains rendered views of all the PlantUML diagrams discussed below.

 ### Legacy database diagrams